Cyber-Duck/Silverstripe-SEO/README.md

 A SilverStripe module to enhance and optimize your website SEO.
   - SEO Extension for Pages and DataObjects
-  - Meta Title, Description, Twitter, Facebook (OG Graph), Canonical, Robots Meta
+  - Meta Title, Description, Twitter, Facebook (OG Graph), Canonical, Robots, Social Image Meta
   - Ability to add other Meta tags
   - Pagination Meta tags for page sets
   - Dynamic Meta generation from Model properties